scikit-rt/scikit-rt/README.md

 - `subdir`: a custom subdirectory in which the study will be nested when the Patient tree is written;
 - `timestamp`: a custom timestamp (if not set, this will be automatically generated)
 - `images`: a list of Image objects to associate with this study (note, Images can also be added to the Study later)
-- `scan_type`: the type of scan correspoding to the Images in `images`, if used (e.g. `CT`); this will determine the name of the directory in which the images are saved when the Patient tree is written.
+- `image_type`: the type of image correspoding to the Images in `images`, if used (e.g. `CT`); this will determine the name of the directory in which the images are saved when the Patient tree is written.

 E.g. to add one study containing a single synthetic image with one ROI:
 ```